Looking for a foreclosure or REO property in ?

-REO's or Real Estate Owned are properties which have completed the foreclosure process and are presently possessed by the bank or mortgage company.
-This differs from a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-You must also be willing to pay with cash in hand.
-To top everything off, you'll get the property one-hundred percent as is.
-That possibly may consist of existing liens and even current denizens that need to be put out.
+REO stands for Real Estate Owned.
+These are homes that have gone through foreclosure and are currently held by the bank or mortgage company.
+This is different than a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be able to pay with cash in hand.
+Finally, you'll accept the property totally as is.
+That possibly will consist of standing liens and even current denizens that need to be kicked out.

-A REO, on the contrary, is a more tidy and attractive option.
+A REO, on the contrary, is a more tidy and attractive proposition.
 The REO property was unable to find a buyer during foreclosure auction.
 Now the lender owns it.
-The bank will attend to the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
-Take notice that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that typically requires sellers to disclose any defects of which they are knowledgeable.
+The lender will deal with the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from standard disclosure requirements.
+For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to reveal any defects they are aware of.

-It is occasionally though that any REO must be a bargain and an opportunity for easy money.
-This just isn't true.
-You have to be prudent about buying a REO if your intent is to make money off of it.
+It is sometimes assumed that any REO must be a good deal and an possibility for easy money.
+This simply isn't true.
+You have to be very careful about buying a REO if your intent is make a profit.
 While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
-When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well flipping foreclosures.
-Still there are also many REO's that are not good buys and not likely to turn a profit.
+When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

-Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for taking offers.
+Since banks typically sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-Then it will be your decision whether to accept their counter, or make another counter offer.
-Be aware, you'll be contending with a process that probably involves several people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to make a counter offer.
+At this point it will be up to you to decide whether to accept their counter, or submit another counter offer.
+Realize, you'll be contending with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.